kondetivenki/Azure-Security-Center/Labs/Modules/Module-1-Preparing-the-Environment.md

-1. In the JumpVM, Launch Azure Portal using the shortcut available on desktop.
+1. In the JumpVM, Launch Azure Portal using the shortcut available on the desktop.